ardunn/alexdunn.io/hugo/content/_index.md

 ---

 # I'm Alex.
 Enthusiast of science, freeskiing, machine intelligence, two-wheelers, and all things computing.
-Lover of linux, hater of CSS.
+Lover of linux and dark mode.

 <img src="/composite.png"></img>